 Accountability for all remuneration decisions sits with the CEO of TFG Australia and is shaped by awards and the outcome of annual appraisals for the retail team, and marketbased performance increases for non-retail employees.
 The process is managed by the general brand managers and shared services department.
 Remuneration for the general brand managers and CFO is benchmarked externally.

 Read more about sustainability governance and accountability on page 38.

-About our Who we are A le report on
+About our Who we are А report 0

-eadership view n sustainability Our sustainability strategy
+leadership view on sustainability Our sustainability strategy

 Focus areas, indicators and targets continued

 FOCUS AREAS, INDICATORS AND TARGETS